Jumbli/IdeaEngineModeration/readme.md

 ## Message - analysis service
 The "message" web service is the core entry point for analysing text based content.
 See script.js in the web app for examples on how it is consumed.
+Call this from your VR app.

 ```
 Request format
 {
+    "MeMoKey": "YourKey" // key configured in MeMoKey
     "function": "AnalyseDocument", // or AnalyseReview
     "document", "All document text here"
 }